vitejs/vite/docs/guide/api-hmr.md

 ## `hot.data`

 The `import.meta.hot.data` object is persisted across different instances of the same updated module.
 It can be used to pass on information from a previous version of the module to the next one.

 Note that re-assignment of `data` itself is not supported.
-Instead, you can mutate properties of `data` object.
+Instead, you should mutate properties of the `data` object so information added from other handlers are preserved.

 ```js
 // ok